This guide will help you quickly evaluate Gravity by packaging, and installing a sample Kubernetes application.

 cluster with the application pre-loaded.
 This file is the only artifact

-one needs to create a Kubernetes cluster with Mattermost running inside.
+one needs to create a Kubernetes cluster with Wordpress running inside.

 host.
 This node